telerik/kendo-ui-core/docs/api/javascript/ui/mediaplayer.md

 ### media.source `String`

-String or an array of objects that hold the URL\URLs to the videos
+String or an array of objects that hold the URL or URLs of the videos.

 #### Example - specify a video